thednp/event-listener/README.md

 - unpack/unzip and open the folder with your editor;
 - open your terminal and navigate to the root of the unpacked folder;
 - run `npm install` or `npm update`, takes a few minutes to download the Electron browser;
-- run `npm run cypress` to open the Cypress console OR `npm run test` to run the tests in headless mode.
+- run `npm run test-ui` to open the browser mode testing OR `npm run test` to run the tests in headless mode.

 ## License